andruhon/type-s-tri-layout/README.md

 This repository already has keymap.json with `tzarc/globe_key`, so hopefully this should work.

+**Caveats**: at a moment of writing this comment in Os Tahoe Globe+Arrow functionality is somewhat convoluted even with native Apple Keyboard, This module does not allow Globe+Ctrl+Arrow and Shift+Globe+Ctrl+Arrow to be used with QMK keyboard (but to be fair it does not work properly with original Apple Keyboard either).
+See https://github.com/tzarc/qmk_modules/issues/2

 ## Compile
 My controller is promicro_rp2040, so I have to use CONVERT_TO, to make sure the uf2 file produced.